Rolf Nerlöv

 Rolf Ingvar Nerlöv (January 4, 1940 – June 27, 2015) was a Swedish sculptor, painter and stonemason.
 He was born in Malmö, in Southern Sweden.
-Nerlöv's intense interest in art began at a very early age.
-When he was 11, he became the apprentice of renowned sculptor Thure Thörn and was tutored by him until he was around 19 years old.
-He was educated in Copenhagen, at the Royal Danish Academy of Fine Arts 1960 - 1964, under Gottfred Eickhoff.
+When he was 11 he became the apprentice of sculptor Thure Thörn (sv) who taught him until he was around 19 years old.
+He was educated in Copenhagen, at the Royal Danish Academy of Fine Arts 1960-1964, under Gottfred Eickhoff.

-Nerlöv's artistic work was mostly focused on post-impressionist sculpture - portraiture, human figures, animal figures - and poignant scenes from human life, such as the Church Yard and Lonesome.
-During the 1990s, he also started painting oil pastels, again focusing on post-impressionism.
-He had art exhibitions for example at Galerie Holm, Galleri Loftet, Galleri Ströget, Wanås Castle and Sculpture Park, Galleri Konstnärscentrum in Malmö, and Galleri Måsen in Småland.
-He has made a portrait of Swedish actress Gudrun Brost.

-Nerlöv was also a skilled stonemason.
-He worked at cemeteries with very large stones that were not to be moved, engraving them by hand with chisel and hammer.
-He also did several assignments for The City of Malmö, for example at Malmö Museum, Jörgen Kocks hus and Gustav Adolfs torg (Gustav Adolf's Square).

-Rolf Nerlöv was awarded the City of Malmö Cultural Award in 1983.
+Nerlöv was awarded the City of Malmö Cultural Award in 1983.